denischevalier/StalysVCVPlugin/README.md

 ![8 Comparator](/comparator.png)

-This module is what its name indicates: 8 VC comparators: It outputs a get whenever the input signal is superior to the value signal (defaults to 0).
+This module is what its name indicates: 8 VC comparators: It outputs a gate whenever the input signal is superior to the value signal (defaults to 0).

 Plug two different LFOs to see complex rhythms emerge.